percona/everest-doc/docs/use/createBackups/create_new_database.md

 To create a new database, you can restore from a previously taken backup or perform a point-in-time recovery.

-## Creating a new batabase from backup
+## Create a new database from backup

 When you need to recreate a database from a known state, such as when recovering from data loss or corruption, or when setting up a new environment, this method is useful.